prabhathb/eight_bit_barrel_shifter/README.md

 The two input muiltiplexer is instantiated six times to create the eight input multiplexer in a heirarchical manner.

+The inputs to the eight input multiplexer are connected such that the goals of the eight bit barrel shifter are achieved.

 The disgned eight bit barrel shifter supports the follwoing operations.
 Selection inputs of the muxes are assgined as follows for the operations.

 --	000 = transfer							                              (MOV)